--You search the online sites and gather the coupons you use, print them, cut them out and stack them up.
+-You search online sites and gather the coupons you use, print them, cut them out and stack them up.

 -You have this pile of coupons in front of you, now what?

 The coupons needs to be sorted into stacks of products and organized into some kind of filing system.
 If you do not do this, all of the time and effort you have put into this project is going to be wasted.
-I will admit, it is so much easier to just throw your coupons into your purse which by the way is often referred to as the "Black Hole".
+I will admit, it is much easier to just throw your coupons into your purse which by the way is often referred to as the "Black Hole".
 Than when your grocery shopping you have to fumble around in this "Black Hole" and try to figure out what coupon you have and what coupons you do not have.

 Now comes the fun part, you get up to the check out lane and the cashier is ringing up your groceries.
 You begin to search for coupons you know you have, but the other customers in line are in a hurry to check out and you begin to feel you are holding everyone up so you just forget about the coupon and pay for your groceries.

 Now, do not think about all of the money you just "threw" away because you were unorganized..
 Yes, you actually just threw a lot of money out the window (so to speak) because you were NOT organized!

 Simple ways to organize coupons